 - Greek food – having once hosted the second largest Greek community after Athens, Melbourne is bound to have some yummy Greek food.

-The best Melbourne restaurants and cafés
+Best restaurants and cafés in Melbourne

-Melbournians like to eat well, that’s a fact.
+Melburnians like to eat well, that’s a fact.
 They also like to eat out.
 This could only mean one thing – that they have the best restaurants in Australia!

 Apart from this and as mentioned above, Melbourne is considered to be the “coffee capital of the world”, so it is highly unlikely to have a bad cup of coffee while there.
-But it is impossible if you check out my list of best cafés and restaurants in Melbourne:

 Money and prices in Melbourne